 These nonprofit voluntary resettlement agencies receive public and private funding and agree to resettle a number of refugees at the start of the fiscal year based on their capacity to provide services for new arrivals and the number of refugees coming into the United States.
 Additional money is provided to states by the federal Office of Refugee Resettlement to provide self-sufficiency services.

-The State Refugee Office is part of the Agency of Human Services and works through a network of service providers in Vermont to meet the educational, cultural and linguistic needs of refugees and immigrants.
-The Vermont Refugee Office is directed by Tracy Dolan.
+The State Refugee Office is part of the Agency of Human Services and works through a network of service providers in Vermont to meet the educational, cultural, and linguistic needs of refugees and immigrants.

 How Can I Help?